DasUnicorn/pizza-calculator/README.md

 * As a player that returns to the story multiple time, the slow text can be annoying.
 I would love to have a fast-forward option for previously read text, so that the player can explore alternative paths without re-reading entire sections, or getting them faster.
 * To find specific endings it would be great to save mid decision, so the player can explore paths later.

+#### Multiple Accounts
+* Currently the game is build with one sheet that saves all the progress for everyone playing this game.
+It would be great to implement a login, so each player has there own save.

 ## Testing